NymphNo Name Damsel

 Overview

-A minimalist damsel nymph pattern, typically tied with olive marabou or pine squirrel for the body and tail.
-It uses few materials but has excellent motion.
-Designed to fish near weed lines or drop-offs in stillwater.
+Minimalist damsel nymph pattern developed in the 2000s, typically tied with olive marabou or pine squirrel for the body and tail.
+Uses few materials but has excellent motion in the water.
+The sparse construction allows the materials to breathe and pulse with minimal movement.
+Designed to fish near weed lines or drop-offs in stillwater where damsel nymphs congregate.
+Most effective in sizes #8-12 with olive being the most productive color.

 Materials